wujun8/hiveunit-mr2/README.md

 ### Credit

-This project was inspired by an initial Hive Testing framework built by Edward Capiolli (https://github.com/edwardcapriolo/hive_test).
+This project was inspired by an initial Hive Testing library built by Edward Capiolli (https://github.com/edwardcapriolo/hive_test).

 Special appreciation to the development teams that have put countless hours into the the new releases and improvements to Hadoop and Hive.
 They have really improved the testing tools.